 (for students admitted in previous cohorts, please refer to your Programme Handbook)

 The MATESOL programme is offered in a one-year full-time mode.
 Most courses are offered once per year.
 Full-time students are expected to complete the programme requirements within one year.
 Classes for full-time mode will be conducted in the evening (weekdays), Saturday morning or afternoon.
 Where necessary, classes may be arranged during long holidays (e.g., to make up classes affected by bad weather).
-Classes will be conducted mainly at our Tai Po Campus / Tseung Kwan O Study Centre / satellite study centre near Kowloon Tong.
+Classes will be conducted mainly at our Tai Po Campus, while some courses might be held at the Tseung Kwan O Study Center/ North Point Study Centre/ Kowloon Tong Satellite Study Centre/ Sports Centre.
 Students with strong aspiration to pursue a research degree may wish to take the Dissertation track (prerequisite: grade ‘B’ or above in the Second Language Research Methods course).